Kevin Cramer preps media bias questionnaires for major broad...

 Kevin Cramer preps media bias questionnaires for major broadcasters

-North Dakota's lone congressman said Thursday he remains concerned about political bias in the media, but he has decided to take a different approach.
+GRAND FORKS — North Dakota's lone congressman said he remains concerned about political bias in the media, but said this week that he has decided to take a different approach.

 "It's not a witch hunt," Cramer said, reiterating his argument that broadcast networks' reliance on government bandwidth means networks should be held to high objective standards.